footprintanalytics/awesome-web3/.github/PULL_REQUEST_TEMPLATE.md

-## What is this article ?
+## What is this content ?

 Describe features.

-## What's the difference between this article and similar ones?
+## What's the difference between this content and similar ones?

 Enumerate comparisons.